Quantum generative model on bicycle-sharing system and an application: Introduction

 Traditional regression models \cite{zhang2016bicycle,wang2016modeling,ashqar2019modeling} offer flexibility and interpretability but fall short in modeling dynamic interdependencies.
 Neural network approaches, particularly graph convolutional neural networks (GCNNs) \cite{lin2018predicting}, address spatial correlations effectively, yet they introduce substantial complexity.

 Our contribution takes a different path.
 We adapt the quantum generative model of \cite{horowitz2022quantum} to non-stationary bicycle-sharing data.
 Unlike classical methods, our approach utilizes quantum time evolution to encode correlations and generate realistic demand scenarios naturally.
 Through simulation, we further demonstrate how this generative property can provide practical insights into alleviating bicycle shortages.
 In this sense, this work highlights the potential of quantum machine learning as a simpler yet powerful alternative to conventional neural networks, opening new opportunities for demand prediction in mobility systems.
+Furthermore, we provide a quantitative comparison with classical baselines, seasonal autoregressive integrated moving average (SARIMA) and LSTM, demonstrating that our quantum model achieves competitive performance with significantly fewer parameters while effectively recovering inter-port correlations.